Invoke-RE/binja-lattice-mcp/README.md

 # BinjaLattice

 BinjaLattice is a secure communication protocol for Binary Ninja that enables interaction with external Model Context Protocol (MCP) servers and tools.
-It provides a structured way to exchange binary analysis data between Binary Ninja and external systems.
+It provides a structured way to acquire information from Binary Ninja and the ability to modify an active Binary Ninja database over HTTP with a REST API.

 ## Features

 - **Secure Authentication**: Token-based authentication system
 - **Encrypted Communication**: Optional SSL/TLS encryption
-- **Binary Analysis Context**: Export function context, basic blocks, variables, etc.
+- **Binary Analysis Context**: Export pseudocode, disassembly, variable names, binary information etc.
 - **Binary Modification**: Update function names, add comments, rename variables
 - **Token Management**: Automatic expiration and renewal of authentication tokens